Get the Workers Compensation Settlement You Deserve

-If you have been injured on the job and have a successful workers’ compensation claim, it can be tempting to accept a big chunk of money all at once instead of getting paid over time.
+If you have been injured on the job and have a successful workers’ compensation claim, it can be tempting to accept a big chunk of money all at once instead of getting paid over a specific timeframe.
 The question is: Are you sure that the settlement offer is adequate, and are you comfortable with waiving your rights to future benefits should you have medical needs down the road?
-At High Swartz, our workers’ compensation lawyers know there are many factors to consider before you decide to take a lump-sum settlement or opt for weekly benefits.
+At our workers' comp law firm, our workers’ comp lawyers know there are numerous factors to consider before you decide to take a lump-sum settlement or opt for weekly benefits.

-Our workers’ compensation lawyers have helped people in Bucks County, Montgomery County and surrounding areas weigh their options to make the decision that is right for themselves and their family.
+Our work injury lawyers have helped people in Bucks County, Montgomery County and surrounding areas weigh their options to make the decision that is right for themselves and their family.

 How lump-sum workers’ compensation settlements work